 Just as existential angst is nothing new, nor is climate change.
 And while it has shifted from the periphery of our collective vision to taking front and centre stage, I would argue that much of climate anxiety today stems not only alarming science, but a) greater awareness of the long-coordinated effort to pull the blanket over our eyes, b) people in elected positions of power failing to act with the urgency required, c) guilt at our personal, individual responsibility, and d) an uncertain future.
 People are awakening to the fact we’ve been lulled into a false sense of security and comfort.
 And we lack a clear path forward.

 Is eco-anxiety part of a broader mental health crisis?

-While physicians say that fears about the climate can worsen or trigger pre-existing mental health problems, I would reflect that eco-anxiety is part of a broader mental health crisis based on the isolation normalised in Western society.
+While psychologists might argue that fears about the climate crisis can worsen or trigger pre-existing mental health problems, I would reflect that eco-anxiety is part of a broader mental health crisis in my generation (Gen Z is said to be the most depressed in history).
 We’re disconnected from nature, one another, and ourselves - disconnected from intrinsic values of connection, community, and contribution.
-The way I’ve reinforced these values in my own life is through tribe, maintaining a spiritual practice, and making decisions in service of a mission that’s bigger than myself.
-Also by limiting my time on social media - which often feels like a blackhole of negativity.
+The way I’ve reinforced these values in my own life is connecting with likeminded individuals, maintaining a spiritual practice, and making decisions in service of a mission that’s bigger than myself.
+Also by creating a more empowering environment for myself, which includes limiting my time on social media - the doomsday headlines can often feels like a blackhole of negativity.

 In many ways, it feels like we’re at a culmination point.
-This broader ‘disconnect’ dates back millennia, and while the severing between people, home and environment has been known for some time to indigenous cultures around the world, we’re only now appreciating its impact in the West.
+This broader ‘disconnect’ dates back millennia, and while the severing between people, home and environment has been known for some time to indigenous cultures and frontline communities around the world, many of us in a bubble of relative climate privilege are only now appreciating its true impacts.